vinodnextcoder/golang-simple-http-server/README.md

-## Writing a basic HTTP server is easy using the net/http package , gin package
+## Writing a basic HTTP server is easy using Gin package

 # To run http server